NIL in College Sports 2024: Impact, Changes, and Future Outlook

 NIL policies are now being enforced college-wide, across states, and by athletics governing bodies.
 In 2024, there will be continued steps towards national standards for NIL, dealing with the current patchwork of state laws and institutional policies that present confusion and opportunity to those unscrupulous few.

-The NCAA and others have been struggling with pulling off what they say are major changes while still keeping the spirit of amateurism intact but allowing athletes, at long last, to allow their names, images, and likenesses.
-Some say it is a balance that has proven difficult as the account swells with cash and threatens lines between amateur and professional sports.
+The NCAA and others have been struggling with pulling off what they say are major changes while still keeping the spirit of amateurism intact.
+Some say it's a balance that has proven difficult as the account swells with cash and threatens lines between amateur and professional sports.

 How College Sports Have Evolved and Adapted to NIL